Paliperidone long-acting injection will be given to you by your doctor or nurse every four weeks.

 The most common side-effects are headache and difficulties sleeping.

 |Used for||Schizophrenia in adults|

 |Available as||Long-acting intramuscular depot injection|

 Schizophrenia is a mental health condition that causes disordered ideas, beliefs and experiences.
 You will have been prescribed paliperidone to relieve the symptoms of schizophrenia.
 Such symptoms include hearing, seeing, or sensing things that are not real, having mistaken beliefs and feeling unusually suspicious.
 Paliperidone works on the balance of chemical substances in your brain to help control these types of symptoms.

 Long-acting or 'depot' injections are used for maintenance once your symptoms have been eased by taking tablets.
 The injection slowly releases paliperidone into your body.
 You will need to receive the injection regularly, once every month.
+A three-monthly injection (Trevicta®) is available for people who are stable on once-monthly injections.
 The main advantage of a depot injection is that you do not have to remember to take tablets every day.

 Before having paliperidone injection

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start having paliperidone injections, it is important that your doctor knows:

 - If you are pregnant or breastfeeding.